100+ datasets found

 Description

-As of February 2025, Nigeria had 107 million internet users - the highest number reported all over Africa.
+As of October 2025, Nigeria had 107 million internet users—the highest number reported all over Africa.
 Meanwhile, Egypt ranked second with over 96 million users.
-The majority of web traffic in leading digital markets in Africa originated from mobile devices - in Nigeria, one of the countries with the largest number of internet users worldwide, 86.2 percent of web traffic was generated via smartphones and roughly 13.3 percent via PC devices.
+The majority of web traffic in leading digital markets in Africa originated from mobile devices.
 This is due in part to the fact that mobile connections are much cheaper and do not require the infrastructure that is needed for traditional desktop PCs with fixed-line internet connections.
-Anticipating remarkable growth: Africa's internet user surge and projected milestones The projected trend for Africa indicates a consistent rise in internet users from 2024 to 2029.
+Anticipating notable growth: Africa's internet user rise and projected milestones The projected trend for Africa indicates a consistent rise in internet users from 2024 to 2029.
 It will have a collective addition of 337.3 million users (equivalent to a growth of 51.79 percent).
 Following fifteen successive years of growth, the user count is anticipated to reach a record high of 1.1 billion by 2029.
-Furthermore, the online penetration rate on the continent was 43 percent – which was below the global average, measured at around 68 percent.
+Furthermore, the online penetration rate on the continent was 43 percent, which was below the global average, measured at around 68 percent.
 Unveiling internet trends The region has witnessed a steady increase in internet users over the years.
-In January 2024, Southern Africa stood out as the African region with the most substantial internet penetration rate, reaching approximately 73.1 percent.
+In January 2024, Southern Africa stood out as the African region with the most sizable internet penetration rate, reaching approximately 73.1 percent.
 The proportion of individuals accessing the internet in this part of Africa and Northern Africa surpassed the global average (66.2 percent).
 Moreover, Morocco boasted an impressive internet penetration of about 91 percent, securing its position as Africa's foremost country.
 Libya held the second position with a penetration rate of approximately 88 percent, followed closely by Seychelles at around 86.7 percent.

 Population Ages 15 to 64 for Developing Countries in Sub-Saharan Africa